an4rchan4rch/Asteriadeath/README.md

-hi, i’m @asteriadeath (ezL)
+hi, i’m @an4rchan4rch

-interested in working in python, js, html and css (student)
+interested in working in music (student)

-currently learning python, html and css
+currently learning in prod

 always tired lol